jessogden/jessogden-cv/_projects/4_race_and_nation.markdown

 <h4>Collaboration</h4>

 In collaboration with Dr. Bindi Shaw (University of Southampton) and Dr. Justin Murphy (University of Southampton), the project investigated the online construction of nationhood as exhibited through Twitter debates in 2 million tweets around Romanian and Bulgarian UK migration.
-The following is and excerpt taken from an extended abstract that was co-authored and presented at the Social Media and Society Conference, 2016.
+The following is an excerpt taken from an extended abstract that was co-authored and presented at the Social Media and Society Conference, 2016.

 <h4>Project Abstract</h4>